- Some may experience hypersexuality after brain trauma, as was the case with two women interviewed by ABC News.

 By Amy Broadway, researcher at the Brogaard Lab for Multisensory Research

 Heather, married with children, became obsessed with sex while still hospitalized, asking her husband to have sex in the bathroom there.
-Afterwards, she would blatantly proposition men, having sex with around ten men and acting inappropriately with around fifty.
+Afterward, she would blatantly proposition men, having sex with around 10 men and acting inappropriately with around 50.
 She was seemingly unaware that anything was improper about her behavior.
 Now she is also in therapy and on medication.
 Her husband, who was understanding enough to know her behavior was a result of the injury, has stuck by her through the ordeal.

 I think that as people we’d like to think that our personality is a bit more stable than just, you know, like having, you know, a bump on the head be able to change that fundamentally.